AES Indiana Yuletide Celebration at the ISO

 After 1990, Joel Levine was unable to return because of his duties as the Oklahoma City Music Director.
 Levine was followed by James Caraher of the Indianapolis Opera in 1991 and Keith Lockhart, Music Director of the Utah Symphony in 1992 and 1993.
 Jack Everly conducted Yuletide in 1994 and conducted Yuletide each year since, becoming its official Music Director.

 The new format also required a central figure to act as host.
 A glittering array of stars have fulfilled that role since, including Frank Raiter, Judy Kaye, and Ted Keegan.
-Other recent hosts include Josh Kaufman, Angela Brown, Frankie Moreno, and Sandi Patty.
+Other recent hosts include Josh Kaufman, Angela Brown, Frankie Moreno, Ben Crawford, and Sandi Patty, who marked her tenth and final year as Yuletide host with a record-breaking run of sold-out performances in 2024.
+Broadway star Ashley Brown and multi-genre powerhouse Curtis Bannister cohosted in 2025.
 Yuletide Celebration continues to be an integral part of Hoosier holiday traditions.
 In a testament to the success of Yuletide Celebration, over 400 families have attended Yuletide at least 10 years in a row—and thousands more continue to make Yuletide an integral part of their holiday traditions.

 Accessibility

-Join us on Tuesday, December 10 at 7:30 p.m. or Saturday, December 14 at 2 p.m. for performances featuring an American Sign Language Interpreter and audio descriptions.
-Learn more about accessibility at Hilbert Circle Theatre here.
+The ISO offers two performances of Yuletide featuring an American Sign Language Interpreter and audio descriptions.
+Details will be announced in August.
+Learn more about accessibility at Hilbert Circle Theatre here